 - The checklist will be reviewed to determination the proper classification.
 Human Resources may assist if necessary.

-- If the classification is determined to be an independent contractor, the department will be sent the Independent Contractor Agreement along with a W-9 form for completion.
+- If the classification is determined to be an independent contractor, the department will complete the Independent Contractor Agreement form and W-9.
 The use of the standard UNC Asheville Independent Contractor Agreement, which has been approved by our legal counsel, is preferred.
 If the decision is made to use the vendor’s agreement, it must be approved by the university General Counsel:

 217 Phillips Hall

-- Submit the completed contract and W-9 to Andrea Jackson.
-Once the work is completed, the check request should also be submitted to Andrea.
+- Submit the completed contract and W-9 to Hunter Fava.
+Once the work is completed, the check request should also be submitted to Hunter.